-In Industrial Equipment, January-December orders received totalled EUR 1,127.3 million (1,148.9), showing a decrease of 1.9 percent.
-In total, orders grew in EMEA and APAC, but fell in the Americas.
-In the Americas, industrial crane orders declined as the comparison period included some unusually large single heavy-duty crane orders; orders for industrial cranes were approximately stable in EMEA and rose in APAC.
-Crane component orders increased in EMEA and the Americas, but decreased in APAC.
-The order book decreased by 2.6 percent to EUR 526.9 million (540.9) from a year before.
-The decrease in order book was attributable to the negative currency exchange rate effect.
-Sales fell by 1.1 percent to EUR 1,118.7 million (1.130.8).
+In Industrial Equipment, January-December orders received order book was attributable to the negative currency exchange totalled EUR 1,127.3 million (1,148.9), showing a decrease of rate effect.
+Sales fell by 1.1 percent to EUR 1,118.7 million 1.9 percent.
+In total, orders grew in EMEA and APAC, but fell in (1, 130.8).The January-December adjusted EBITA was EUR 34.6 million the Americas.
+In the Americas, industrial crane orders declined as the comparison period included some unusually large (-6.1) and the adjusted EBITA margin 3.1 percent (-0.5).
+The improvement in adjusted EBITA margin related mainly to the single heavy-duty crane orders; orders for industrial cranes were approximately stable in EMEA and rose in APAC.
+Crane cost-saving measures implemented in 2016-2017, as well as component orders increased in EMEA and the Americas, but successful deliveries.
+Gross margin improved and fixed costs decreased in APAC.
+The order book decreased by 2.6 percent to were lower on a year-on-year basis.
+EUR 526.9 million (540.9) from a year before.
+The decrease in